Air Force Tech School is a major progression in the young life of a cadet.

 Phase Three traditionally starts on the 36th calendar day until you complete Tech School.

-Airmen are expected to serve as a role model and leader for newer recruits.
+Airmen are expected to serve as role models and leaders for newer recruits.

 Therefore, the Air Force provides less supervision and only performs random spot-checks to make sure you are following the rules.